Bictegravir; Emtricitabine; Tenofovir Alafenamide Tablets

 Keep out of the reach of children and pets.

 Bottles: Store below 30 degrees C (86 degrees F).
 Keep the container tightly closed.
-Keep this medicine in the original container until you are ready to take it.
-Get rid of any unused medicine after the expiration date.
+Keep this medication in the original container until you are ready to take it.
+Get rid of any unused medication after the expiration date.

 Blister Pack: Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Keep this medicine in the original packaging until you are ready to take it.
-Get rid of any unused medicine after the expiration date.
+Keep this medication in the original packaging until you are ready to take it.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.